 - Rank programs in order of your true preference, with the most preferred program as rank #1, the second most preferred as rank #2, and so on.

 - Do not consider where a program might rank you when constructing your preferences.

-- Do not rank any program that you consider unacceptable (i.e., you would not want to be matched to the program, even if it was the only position available to you in the Match).
+- Do not rank any program that you consider unacceptable (i.e., you would not want to be matched to the program, under any circumstances).

-After you have evaluated all the programs to which you have applied that are participating in the Match, you must determine your order of preference for these programs.
+After you have evaluated all the programs where you have applied that are participating in the Match, you must determine your order of preference for these programs.
 On your Rank Order List, you should rank your most preferred program first, your next most preferred program second, and so on.